 Hoa Binh is 80km Southwest from Hanoi, where there is one of the biggest hydro electric plants (now after Son La).
 After the plant was completed, the former Highway 6 was moved.
 However, you could still ride on the “real” Highway 6 to visit some Thai and Muong villages around Hoa Binh.

 The Ba Vi mountain range is a soil-limestone mountain range, ~40km Southwest from Hanoi.
 It covers an area of about 50 km2, the peak is 1,296 m high.
 In Vietnamese mythology, this mountain is the home of Son Tinh, the mountain god.
 Dong Mo golf course is Vietnam’s first 36-hole golf play field, near Ba Vi.
 It covers a large area and offers a good view of the lakes, green grass and also a place to relax.

 This is one of the most popular destinations for a day motorbike tours out of Hanoi.

 Duong Lam Ancient Village

-This is one of the best destinations for a day tours around Hanoi on motorbike.
+This is one of the best destinations for day tours around Hanoi by motorbike.